jasuperior/smpl/README.md

     exit                     Exits application.
     compile [options] <dir>  Parses the files at the given directory (node glob)

+## Package Commands
+You can optionally add commands to your package.json file. smpl will read your package for the `"smpl"` object, and parse any expressions that you make a key for.

+    "name":"my_package",
+    ...
+    "smpl": {
+            "examples": "c ./examples/**/*.smpl"
+    }

+This will allow you to call commands without the need for the long query strings

+    $   smpl examples
+    //same as
+    $   smpl c ./examples/**/*.smpl

 ## Be Aware
 This is still in Pre-Alpha stage.
 I literally built this in a couple days, so i wouldn't recommend using it in production just yet.
 I haven't even written any tests for it yet.
 So, use at your own risk.